-We just returned from another amazing trip to Jamaica and the Jewel Dunn’s River Beach Resort & Spa (or JDR as many of us know it)!
+We just returned from another amazing trip to Jamaica and our 14th visit to the Jewel Dunn’s River Beach Resort & Spa (or JDR as many of us know it)!

 The goal of Part 1 is to get you familiar with the property.
 I’ll share the history of the property, tell you all about the different rooms, as well as some of the features of the property like the pools and the beach.

 Part 2 will be all about what to do!
 I’ll tell you about the different restaurants and bars, as well as all of the activities.
 I’ll even share my favorite places to venture off-property.

 So, keep reading to find out how to become a pro like me before you visit the Jewel Dunn’s River!

 This content uses referral links.
 Read our Affiliate Disclosure statement for more info.
 Making purchases after having followed one of these links will benefit me, but costs you nothing extra.
 Thanks for clicking!

 That’s actually a harder questions than you would think!
 The resort recently completed a “business combination” between Sagicor and Playa Hotels & Resorts, although the property is also still marketed as a Hilton Curio Collection resort.
 You can read the press release about the sale here.

 Over the 14 years I’ve been visiting the property, ownership has changed several times.